aecsocket/rattle/README.md

 - clients don't need to download any mods for a mod loader (Forge, Fabric etc.) to interact with physics

 There have already been projects which integrate some degree of rigid-body physics into the game, however those are mainly used for one-off specific features, and most are client-side mods.
-Ignacio acts instead as a framework for other projects to use to integrate physics into a world.
+Rattle acts instead as a framework for other projects to use to integrate physics into a world.

 ## Installation